A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 and one requires that the corresponding lifetime should be much longer than the age of the Universe.
 This imposes a bound on the mixing angle $\theta^2$~\cite{Dolgov:2000ew}:

 Already this bound tells us that the contribution of the DM sterile neutrino to neutrino oscillations driven by $\delta m_\nu \sim m_N \theta^2$ becomes much smaller than the solar neutrino mass difference $\sqrt{\Delta m_\odot^2} \sim 10^{-4}$~eV)~\cite{Asaka:2005an,Boyarsky:2006jm}.
-Therefore, at least two more sterile neutrinos are required to explain to observed mass differences if the neutrino masses are due to exactly two sterile neutrinos, and the lightest active mass is (almost) zero -- a non-trivial prediction that can be checked by the Euclid space mission~\cite{Audren:2012vy}.
+Therefore, at least two more sterile neutrinos are required to explain to observed mass differences if the neutrino masses are due to exactly two sterile neutrinos, and the lightest active mass is (almost) zero -- a non-trivial prediction that can be checked by the Euclid space mission~\cite{Audren:2012vy}, by CMB-S4~\cite{Wu:2014hta}, or by DESI~\cite{Font-Ribera:2013rwa}.

 A further bound on the mixing angle, much stronger than~\eqref{eq:2} comes from a one loop mediated \emph{radiative decay} $N\to \nu + \gamma$ that leads to a monochromatic X-ray line signal.
 If sterile neutrinos are produced via mixing (whether resonantly, or not) with ordinary neutrinos, their mass should be below about 50~keV~\cite{Laine:2008pg,Boyarsky:2009ix}, both to yield the correct DM abundance and not to produce a too strong decay line.
 Therefore, in the minimal setting, the mass of DM sterile neutrinos should be in the range of 0.4 -- 50~keV.
 Note that the lower bound is fairly universal (if 100\% of DM is made of this particle) and does not depend on the production mechanism, however, taking into account more specific information about the details of the DM production may be used to derive much stronger bounds from structure formation data.